KYDronePilot/FunctionFinderGenetic/README.md

 can grow to can be altered in the `values.json` file.

 ## Results
-Here are the top 3 equations obtained after running the program 10 times:
+Here are the top 3 functions obtained after running the program 10 times:

 |            Equation             | Square Error         |
 |:-------------------------------:|----------------------|